WeSpeakEnglish/ANTIRTOS_MODERN/README.md

 It is developed especially for embedded systems where the complexity and overhead of an RTOS are not justified.

 **This modern branch enhances simplicity in usage by leveraging the standard library (std).
 However, it is not supported on some platforms yet.**
-If you prefer not to use the standard library, or if your platform does not support it, consider using the [main branch](https://github.com/WeSpeakEnglish/ANTIRTOS)
+If you prefer not to use the standard library, or if your platform does not support it, consider using the [ANTIRTOS](https://github.com/WeSpeakEnglish/ANTIRTOS)

 ### Benifits:
 1. Interrupts kept fast and controllable, no blocking anymore.